John Josiah Guest

-Sir Josiah John Guest, 1st Baronet (2 February 1785 – 26 November 1852), known as John Josiah Guest, was a Welsh engineer, entrepreneur and politician.
+Sir Josiah John Guest, 1st Baronet (2 February 1785 – 26 November 1852), known as John Josiah Guest, was a British engineer, entrepreneur and politician.

 Early life

 Guest was born on 2 February 1785 in Dowlais, Merthyr Tydfil, Wales.
-He was the son of Thomas Guest (d.
-1807), a partner in the Dowlais Iron Company, and Jemima Revel Phillips.
+He was the son of Thomas Guest, a partner in the Dowlais Iron Company, and Jemima Revel Phillips.
 Guest was educated at Bridgnorth Grammar School and Monmouth School.

 Career

 After attending school, he learned the trade of ironmaking in his father's foundry at the hands of the works manager, John Evans.
 Guest was renowned for his ability to roll a bar of steel or cut a tram of coal as well as any of his father's workmen.
 Upon his father's death in 1807, Guest inherited his father's share of the company and developed the business, becoming sole owner of the works in 1815.
 By the time of his death in 1852, the Dowlais Iron Company had become the largest producer of iron in the world.

-Guest was elected in 1825 as Member of Parliament for Honiton, Devon, holding the seat until defeated by Sir George Warrender in 1831.
-In 1832, he became the first MP for Merthyr Tydfil, and in 1837, he launched the campaign to have the town incorporated.
+Guest was elected in 1825 as Member of Parliament for Honiton, Devon, holding the seat until the 1831 general election during the Reform Crisis.
+In 1832 he became the first MP for Merthyr Tydfil as a Whig, and in 1837 he launched the campaign to have the town incorporated.

 In 1838, Guest was created a baronet, of Dowlais in the County of Glamorgan.
 After his death in 1852, Guest was succeeded by his eldest son, who was elevated to the peerage in 1880 as Baron Wimborne, of Canford Magna in the County of Dorset, on Disraeli's initiative.

 Philanthropy

 His public works included a school at Dowlais, designed by Sir Charles Barry.
 Guest was a Fellow of the Royal Society and a Member of the Institution of Civil Engineers.
 He was the first chairman of the Taff Vale Railway.

+Upon his purchase of Canford Manor in 1846, Guest set in motion the process of building new estate cottages for workers on the estate to improve living conditions.
+Although the first was built after his death, his wife, Charlotte Guest, and daughter-in-law Cornelia Guest oversaw the building of these 'Lady Wimborne Cottages'.